schmouk/PyRandLib/README.md

 (*missing values in empty columns are to come*)

 ## Implementation
-Current implementation of PyRandLib uses Python 3.x with no Cython  version.
+Current implementation of **PyRandLib** uses Python 3.x with no Cython  version.
-It  has  been  tested  with  Python 3.8 but should run with all of Python 3.
+It has been initally tested with Python 3.8 but should run with all subversions of Python 3 since 3.6.

-Note 1: PyRandLib version 1.1 and below should work  with  all  versions  of Python 3.
+Note 1: **PyRandLib** version 1.1 and below should work with all versions of Python 3.
 In version 1.2, we have added underscores in numerical constants for the better readability of the code.
 This feature has been introduced in Python 3.6.
 If you want to use PyRandLib version 1.2 or above with Python 3.5 or below, removing these underscores should be sufficient to  have the library running correctly.

-Note 2:  no version or PyRandLib will ever be provided for Python 2 which is a no more maintained version of the Python language.
+Note 2: no version or **PyRandLib** will ever be provided for Python 2 which is a no more maintained version of the Python language.

 Note 3: since release **2.0** of **PyRandLib** directories have been created that are each dedicated to a version of Python : 3.6, 3.9, 3.10, etc. Each of these directories contains the sub-directory `PyRandLib\` with a specific implementation of the library, optimized for the version of Python it relates to.